vzhydkov/vzhydkov/README.md

 ### Hi there 👋

-I ❤️ Python

-If you do too, then join me in learning [algorithms and data structures with 🐍](https://github.com/vzhydkov/py-learning#algorithms-and-data-structures-using-python)
+I ❤️ Python and if you do too, then join me in learning [algorithms and data structures with 🐍](https://github.com/vzhydkov/py-learning#algorithms-and-data-structures-using-python)